tenphi/jcss/README.md

 }
 ```

 Well, it's not what we except.
 It's because JCSS not an optimizer yet.
 For optimization I recommend libraries like CSSO.
-JCSS just makes the faster code not the smaller, because redefinitions of styles work in generation step not in product.
+JCSS just makes fast code, not small, because redefinitions of styles work in generation step, not in product.
 It makes your CSS really fast!
 And you have no need of thinking about are there too much overrides or not.

 ## Mixins